 All students will be required to gain access to our course Connect page.
-You can access the page at https://connect.mheducation.com/class/w-john-fall-2023.
-When you first go to this website, you will need to create an account with Login and password.
-It will then give you the option to purchase your course access for CAD\$99.00.
+Information on accessing this webpage will be on the course moodle page.
+Course access should cost around CAD\$99.00.
 The online assignments will be accessible through this website only, so getting this access is essential.